How Your Car’s A/C Works

 Refrigerant is used because it evaporates at a low temperature, and condenses at a higher temperature.
 Refrigerant is any element that can be boiled into a vapor and then compressed into a liquid.
 This means that even water is a refrigerant (and indeed, we take advantage of its cooling properties all the time.)
 However, other elements that are used specifically for refrigerant have a lower boiling point (or temperature at which they evaporate) and condense at a higher temperature.
 This gives us a faster cooling effect which gives us the chill of an air conditioner.

-Almost all air conditioners today use a freon refrigerant called R-134A, which replaced the old R-12 when we discovered how R-12 hurt the ozone layer with CFC byproducts.
+Almost all air conditioners today use a freon refrigerant called R-1234YF, which replaced the old R-134A because it runs cleaner and more efficiently.

 Maintaining Your Air Conditioning System